 2. Link Developer Account with Google Wallet Merchant Account

 If your app supports In-app purchases then it is mandatory to link the developer account with the Google merchant account.
 To do this, Open your Google console application, click on reports ad go to financial reports.

-You will see a screen which says Google wallet and below there will be an option – Set up a merchant account.
-Clock on that and fill the details.
+You will see a screen that says Google wallet and below there will be an option – Set up a merchant account.
+Clock on that and fill in the details.
 With the merchant account now linked to your console account, you can manage app sales.

 This is a step forward in publishing the app.
-Open your Console application and click on create an application on the top right corner.
+Open your Console application and click on create an application in the top right corner.